tahsinAmin/Auto-Search/README.md

 - [ ] how to remove defualt date icon from date-input
 - [ ] How to convert my class based compoent to functional component?
 - [ ] how to get the date as YYYY-MM-DD from IOstring => check date = date.split("-").reverse().join("-");
+- [ ] if i give any special charatcers, it gives an error.

 ## What I learned